johannes-graeter/limo/README.md

 If you just want to give it a quick peek, I prepared a ready-to-use virtualbox image (packed with Ubuntu 16.04.04, ros kinetic, ceres, mrt_cmake_modules and limo).

 * download it from [https://www.mrt.kit.edu/graeterweb/limo_core.ova](https://www.mrt.kit.edu/graeterweb/limo_core.ova).
-* Find the library in ~/workspaces/limo/src/limo.
-* Check out the unittests for examples on simulated data.
 * Password for the vm-image is "1234".
+* Find all modules in ~/workspaces/limo/ .
+* Run example (~/04.bag) it as described above.
+* Note that the runtime in the virtual machine is slower than on a normal system.